 This connects naturally to How to Choose a Cushion Foundation by Skin Type.
 Whether you use a cushion or another base format, the useful semi-matte version is usually the one that looks cleaner when layered lightly instead of fuller in one thick pass.

 In hot weather, glow-heavy makeup can start beautifully and become harder to control once sweat and oil rise together.
-Semi-matte base makeup often works better because it starts from a quieter surface, so touch-ups stay simpler later.
+Semi-matte base makeup starts from a quieter surface, so touch-ups stay simpler later.
 That makes it especially practical for combination skin or for anyone whose T-zone turns shiny much faster than the rest of the face.

 This does not mean locking the whole face down with powder.
 The useful approach is still targeted control.
 Semi-matte is less a year-round rule than a balancing finish for days when extra movement is the main problem.